soil-hydrology/LaCADIAN/README.md

 December 2024, and has since provideded continuous real-time, high fidelity soil and climate data for the location.

-This network is intended to aid in monitoring, modeling and managing regional agriculture, energ, biodiversity, soil health, and water resources.
+This network is intended to aid in monitoring, modeling and managing regional agriculture, energy, biodiversity, soil health, and water resources.